katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_vultr.rst

 .. code-block:: console

-  #> ansible-inventory -i vultr.yml --list
+  #> assible-inventory -i vultr.yml --list

 For example, this allows you to take action on nodes grouped by location or OS name: